ngs-docs/angus/rmarkdown_rnaseq.md

 ### Rmarkdown is a type of *dynamic document*

-<a href="https://en.wikipedia.org/wiki/Literate_programming">Literate programming</a> is the basic idea behind dynamic documents and was proposed by Donald Knuth in 1984.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is the basic idea behind dynamic documents and was proposed by Donald Knuth in 1984.
 Originally, it was for mixing the source code and documentation of software development together.
 Today, we will create dynamic documents in which program or analysis code is run to produce output (e.g. tables, plots, models, etc) and then are explained through narrative writing.

 The 3 steps of **Literate Programming**: